publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/sptii/ch423/m__us_usc_t49_s42301.md

             (C)

+             In providing the option described in subparagraph (A), the air carrier shall begin to return the aircraft to a suitable disembarkation point—

+                (i) in the case of a flight in interstate air transportation, not later than 3 hours after the main aircraft door is closed in preparation for departure; and

+                (ii) in the case of a flight in foreign air transportation, not later than 4 hours after the main aircraft door is closed in preparation for departure.

+            (D)

-             Notwithstanding the requirements described in subparagraphs (A) and (B), a passenger shall not have an option to deplane an aircraft and return to the airport terminal in the case of an excessive tarmac delay if—
+             Notwithstanding the requirements described in subparagraphs (A), (B), and (C), a passenger shall not have an option to deplane an aircraft and return to the airport terminal in the case of an excessive tarmac delay if—

                 (i) an air traffic controller with authority over the aircraft advises the pilot in command that permitting a passenger to deplane would significantly disrupt airport operations; or